cal-poly-dxhub/francis-alameda/README.md

 ### Build environment specifications

--   The computer used to build the solution must be able to access the internet.
+-   The computer used to build the solution must be able to access the internet
+-   It must also run on an ARM architecture
--   The computer must have Docker Desktop installed.
-Install Docker Desktop for your platform (Mac, Windows, etc.) [here](https://docs.docker.com/desktop/).
+-   The computer must have Docker and Docker Compose installed (tested versions: Docker 25.0.8 with Docker Compose 2.34.0)
--   The computer should also have the Git CLI installed and clone permissions for this repo.
+-   You should also have the Git CLI installed and clone permissions for this repository

+The recommended system configuration is a `t4g.large` Amazon EC2 instance running Amazon Linux 2023 (AMI: `ami-0345469b8a1ca112a`), with 100 GiB EBS gp3 storage.
+On this configuration, `deployment/docker_amazon_linux_2023.sh` installs the tested versions of Docker and Docker Compose.
+See [this link](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-instance-wizard.html) for instructions on configuring such a system.

 ### AWS account